-No laydown is required for exploration.
 All rubbish generated will be removed from the Project Area and disposed of at a licenced facility.

-2.4 Water Supply
+2.5 Water Supply

 No water will be extracted from surface waterways within the tenement.
-Water for drilling will be sourced from established bores.
+Water for drilling will be sourced from established bores following approval from the owner.
 Drinking water will be purchased in nearby townships and taken to the Project Area.

-2.5 Timing
+2.6 Timing

 Exploration will be undertaken during the dry season only from April to November.
-The planned duration of each exploration phase is approximately one month.
-Reverse circulation drilling will occur only during daylight hours whereas any diamond drilling will incorporate night shift as well.
-A multi-purpose /combination rig allows for drilling to alternate between reverse circulation and diamond drilling.
+The planned duration of this first programme is approximately one month.
+Drilling will be conducted over two shifts (day shift and night shift).
+A multi-purpose combination rig allows for drilling to alternate between reverse circulation and diamond drilling.